-‘Vanderpump Rules’ Star Brittany Cartwright Lands Bridal Spread In Cosmo, See The Stunning Photos
+‘Vanderpump Rules’ Star Brittany Cartwright Lands Bridal Spread In ‘Cosmo,’ See The Stunning Photos

 In addition to receiving tons of complimentary messages from her co-stars, including Stassi Schroeder, Lala Kent, Ariana Madix, and Scheana Marie, Cartwright was also sent kind words by a number of celebrities, including Lance Bass, Jasmine Goode, Courtney Kerr, and Heather McDonald.

-Cartwright’s fiance, Taylor, also shared a photo from her spread on his page and in the caption, he let his fans and followers know that Cartwright would be all his in just two months.
+Cartwright’s fiancé, Taylor, also shared a photo from her spread on his page and in the caption, he let his fans and followers know that Cartwright would be all his in just two months.

 Taylor and Cartwright became engaged in June of last year after a temporary split in 2017, which was prompted by Taylor’s cheating.

-Although Taylor and Cartwright have gone through hard times with one another over the past couple of years, things have been great between them since their late 2017 reconciliation and as they prepare to wed, they have continued to seek counseling in an effort to ensure they are on a healthy path.
+Although Taylor and Cartwright have gone through hard times with one another over the past couple of years, things have been great between them since their late 2017 reconciliation.
+Now, as they prepare to wed, they continue to seek counseling in an effort to ensure they are on a healthy path.

 “We were in a really good place but we just wanted to make sure, for me, I wanted to make sure that we had advice and guidance going into our marriage.
 And seeing guidelines and different things we can use for our marriage just to make sure that we stayed in this place and don’t go backwards again,” Cartwright explained during a Bravo Pregame appearance.